starstruckgall/blog/clqogexhz000208l94vicabn2.md

 ---

-The command prompt or 'cmd' for short for short allows users to interact with their system by entering commands for the computer to follow.
+The command prompt or 'cmd' for short allows users to interact with their system by entering commands for the computer to follow.

 ### What kind of commands?